The 50 most valuable scientific documents of 2016

 We have maintained for several years now that the scientific documents and manuscript marketplace is undervalued and represents an extraordinary long term investment potential.
 In 2016, the market began the inevitable move upwards with the number of significant documents coming to market.

-This is a separate document to our six part series exploring the most valuable scientific documents and manuscripts ever sold at auction.
+This is a separate document to our six part series exploring the most valuable scientific documents and manuscripts ever sold at auction, which is continually updated.
 The introduction to the scientific documents marketplace is the first part of that series, and separate articles cover numbers #50-41, numbers #40-31, numbers #30-21, numbers #20-11 and the top 10.

 50 – Histoire Naturelle Des Oiseaux (birds)